-In many cases, “lift-and-shift” migration, where the entire IT infrastructure with an application is moved from on-premise environment to the cloud without redesigning, sounds like a bad idea.
+In many cases, “lift and shift” migration — where the entire IT infrastructure within an application is moved from on-premise environment to the cloud without redesigning — sounds like a bad idea.
 But sometimes, it can’t be avoided.
 And sometimes, it pays off magnificently.

 Over a span of many years, a large team of developers had created a heterogeneous, mission-critical application that was so complex, a single instance spanned over a hundred machines.
 The company wanted to base this application in new cloud environments, using Amazon Web Services (AWS).
 They also needed to maintain it on-premises, as well as in the cloud, which meant that underlying architecture couldn’t be changed.

 To add to the complexity of the problem, this application was built with an Oracle database as a central component.
 Because it was custom-tuned and tied in with the other components, and had unusual CPU and storage load patterns, it couldn’t be migrated to Amazon RDS for Oracle, or to another database engine.

 The client turned to the team at ClearScale to move this application to the cloud in its current state, while also looking at ways to reduce costs.

 As a first step, ClearScale made a preliminary estimate of the AWS monthly costs, which turned out to be much higher than what the client would spend on-premise.
 Since their on-premise environment was over-provisioned, ClearScale began optimizing its number of cores and RAM.

 The team containerized the small, underutilized machines in the environment, and bundled similar services onto single machines.
 Since AWS lacked a choice of inexpensive x86 virtual machines (VMs) that guaranteed a sustained components load, those machines where the load maintained steady single-digit CPU utilization percentages were chosen.